 Yahooooo!
 We have done the basic implementation without even a single line of code!
 It’s amazing, isn’t it?
 Well we will need a bit for more functionality.
 Keep reading.
 This drag-drop facility of .NET/visual studio has made our lives easier and have relived us from writing boring same code again and again.

-Now Notice That, If you click add, it will give you an empty form to fill up; you can edit the filed data also.
-However, there is no save button to save the data.
-This is the section we are going into real coding, as right before now, we didn’t have to write a single line of code at all.
+Now, Notice That if you click add, it will give you an empty form to fill out; you can also edit the filed data.
+However, there is no save button.
+This is the section where we are going into real coding, as right before now, we didn’t have to write a single line of code at all.

-Now, simply add a button, either in the navigator toolbox or anywhere in the form, which suits you, doesn’t matter where. go to the button’s click event.
+Now, simply add a button, either in the navigator toolbox or anywhere in the form, that suits you.
+It doesn’t matter where.
+Go to the button’s click event.

 this.Validate();